GitLab’s open source Package Hunter detects malicious code in dependencies

 While the benefits of open source software are well understood, the vast majority of codebases contain at least one known open source vulnerability, according to a recent Synopsys report.
 Another report also concluded that more often that not, developers don’t bother updating third-party libraries they use in their software.

-However, the growing scourge of so-called supply chain attacks, which target businesses by exploiting vulnerabilities in “trusted” third-party hardware and software, has seemingly accelerated industry efforts to bolster defenses against threats like those that emerged in the high-profile infiltration of IT infrastructure company SolarWinds.
-That attack opened access to sensitive data at thousands of organizations from Microsoft to government agencies.
+But the growing scourge of supply chain attacks, which target businesses by exploiting vulnerabilities in “trusted” third-party hardware and software, has seemingly accelerated industry efforts to bolster defenses against threats like those that emerged in the high-profile infiltration of IT infrastructure company SolarWinds.
+That attack opened access to sensitive data at thousands of organizations, from Microsoft to government agencies.

 Google recently introduced a new end-to-end framework for “ensuring the integrity of software artifacts throughout the software supply chain,” which is essentially certification levels that verify what security processes a particular open source software package has in place.
 The internet giant also launched the Open Source Vulnerabilities database to improve vulnerability triage for developers.